Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 Risks include hallucinations, panic attacks, paranoia, tachycardia, chest pain, vomiting, seizures, loss of consciousness, addiction, and overdose.

 Not necessarily.
-PTC and Buddha Blue may contain synthetic cannabinoids without THC.
-A test specific to synthetic cannabinoids is often necessary.
+PTC and Buddha Blue can contain synthetic cannabinoids without THC.
+A test specific to synthetic cannabinoids is often needed.

 How to detect Buddha Blue or PTC?

-Detection requires a test adapted to synthetic cannabinoids or the new drugs sought.
-New generation professional urine tests can target some of these families.
+Detection requires a test adapted to synthetic cannabinoids or the new drugs being targeted.
+New generation professional urine tests can detect some of these families.

 What to do in case of suspected poisoning?

-In case of discomfort, loss of consciousness, seizures, chest pain, difficulty breathing, severe hallucinations, or extreme agitation, call 15 or 112 immediately.
+In case of malaise, loss of consciousness, convulsions, chest pain, difficulty breathing, severe hallucinations, or extreme agitation, call 15 or 112 immediately.

 Why are young people particularly concerned?